There are a number of reasons why folks are flocking to software engineering as a career track.

 When we talk about software engineering salaries, we tend to look to Big Tech and Silicon Valley as a mark of what companies can pay.
-However, it’s 2021 — we’re on the other side of a global pandemic that forced people to stay home and move to new places, and companies in all fields all over the country are looking for solutions that require a programmer’s touch, whether it’s building a mobile app or overhauling webpages.
+However, it’s 2021 — we’re on the other side of a global pandemic that forced people to stay home and move to new places, and companies in all fields all over the country are looking for solutions that require a programmer’s touch, whether it’s building the backend of a mobile app or overhauling the frontend design of webpages.

 Microsoft, Google, and Facebook aren’t the only ones with money.

-Industries like e-commerce, healthcare — even aerospace defense (like Lockheed Martin) — need software engineers.
+Industries like e-commerce, healthcare — even aerospace defense, like Lockheed Martin — need software developers and engineers.
 Reliable tech is a cost that organizations can’t afford not to put resources and money into.
 However, there aren’t enough software engineers skilled enough to bring these industries into the tech fold.

 Luckily, coding bootcamps (like ours) create the fastest track from coding newbie to full-fledged software engineer.
 With every graduating cohort, the talent gap closes marginally, but the need will continue to grow as new industries find ways to implement tech stacks into their services, products, and offerings.